-There are about 30 types of Bumblebee and solitary bees that live in the UK who are also hardworking pollinators, but they live very differently to the Honey Bee.
+There are about 30 types of bumblebee and solitary bees in the UK that are also hardworking pollinators, but they live very differently to the honey bee.

-Solitary bees make holes in the ground or use existing tubes like hollow stems of dead plants or holes drilled by wood boring insects.
-Each individual female bee collects nectar and pollen which she makes into a patty and places at the bottom of the tube, She then lays an egg and covers it with a lid of mud or other natural material.
-On top of this she puts another food patty, lays another egg and so on.
-The eggs soon hatch; the larvae feed on the food provided then pupate.
-The new adults form in early autumn but remain in the cocoon until next spring.
+Solitary bees make holes in the ground or use existing tubes like hollow stems of dead plants or holes drilled by wood-boring insects.
+Each individual female bee collects nectar and pollen, which she makes into a patty and places at the bottom of the tube, she then lays an egg and covers it with a lid of mud or other natural material.
+On top of this, she puts another food patty, lays another egg and so on.
+The eggs soon hatch; the larvae feed on the food provided and then pupate.
+The new adults form in early autumn but remain in the cocoon until the next spring.
 The prime requisite for this habitat is that the area is not disturbed and does not become waterlogged.
-Banks of earth, chalk, well drained lawns and cracks between bricks are ideal habitats.
+Banks of earth, chalk, well-drained lawns and cracks between bricks are ideal habitats.